Engin-Boot/pong-stage-Azimcharoliya/Stage0/Check_Collision.md

 ## Feature

-This module will be responsible for determining collison between ball,paddles and four sides of wall.
+This module will be responsible for determining collision between ball,paddles and four sides of wall.
 This module will return the collision type.

 ## Acceptance Criteria